WizWhy White Paper

 Users may be interested in data mining applications for several reasons:

-- Some users are interested in data mining for issuing a summary of the data: When the data is too numerous to be reviewed record by record, there is a need for a summary, and revealing the main patterns in the data provides a useful summary.
+- Some users are interested in data mining for issuing a summary of the When the data is too numerous to be reviewed record-by-record, there is a need for a summary, and revealing the main patterns in the data provides a useful summary.

 - Still other users are interested in issuing predictions for new cases.
-They wish to reveal the patterns in the data in order to use them for issuing predictions for new cases.
-For example, revealing the patterns of risky customers in financial data, enables one to predict whether a new customer is risky or not.
+They seek to reveal the patterns in the data in order to use them for issuing predictions for new cases.
+For example, revealing the patterns of risky customers in financial data enables one to predict the extent to which a new customer is risky.

-Prior to using WizWhy, one should have a data set that he or she wishes to analyse.
+Use of WizWhy is applicable to a data set that one wishes to analyze.
 WizWhy will determine how the values of one field are affected by the values of other fields.

-For example, suppose that you maintain a customer data bank where each record contains a range of fields relating to a customer, such as: Customer Name, Address, City, State, Field of Business, Sale Person, Amount Purchased, % Growth since Last Year.
-One of these fields, say, % Growth since Last Year, should be defined as the dependent variable, while the other fields are the independent variables.
+For example, suppose that you maintain a customer data set where each record contains a range of fields relating to a customer, such as: Customer Name, Address, City, State, Field of Business, Salesperson, Amount Purchased, and % Growth Since Last Year.
+One of these fields, say, % Growth Since Last Year, should be defined as the dependent variable, while the other fields are the independent variables.

-In this example, the aim might be analysing customer retention, i.e., revealing the patterns of those customers where the % Growth since Last Year is small.
-The % Growth since Last Year might then be analysed as either Boolean or continuous.
-In a Boolean analysis the aim might be revealing the patterns of the customers where the Growth since Last Year is less than, say, 1% (or not below it).
+In this example, the aim might be to analyze customer retention; that is, to reveal the patterns of those customers where the % Growth Since Last Year is negative. % Growth Since Last Year might then be analyzed as either Boolean or continuous.
+In a Boolean analysis, the aim might be to reveal the patterns of the customers where the Growth Since Last Year is less than, say, 0%.
 A continuous analysis is more detailed: it calculates the specific % growth of each customer as a function of the other fields.

-On analysing the data, WizWhy performs the following operations:
+On analyzing the data, WizWhy performs the following operations:

-- It first reads the data.
-The user selects the dependent variable (% Growth since last year) and can fine-tune the analysis by defining parameters such as the minimum probability of the rules, the minimum number of cases in each rule, and the cost of a miss vs. the cost of a false alarm.
+- It first reads the The user selects the dependent variable (in the above-mentioned example – % Growth Since Last Year) and can fine-tune the analysis by defining parameters such as the minimum probability of the rules, the minimum number of cases in each rule, and the cost of a miss vs. the cost of a false alarm.
 WizWhy follows these “instructions” when issuing the rules.

-- Within a short time, WizWhy lists the rules that relate between the dependent variable and the other fields.
-The rules are formulated as “if-then” and “if-and-only-if” sentences.
-On the basis of the discovered rules WizWhy also points out the main patterns, the unexpected phenomena and the unexpected cases in the data.
+- Within a short time, WizWhy lists the rules that relate between the dependent variable and the other The rules are formulated as “if-then” formulas and “if-and-only-if” sentences.
+On the basis of the discovered rules, WizWhy also points out the main patterns and the unexpected phenomena and cases in the data.

-- WizWhy can now make predictions for new cases; for instance, given the data of a new customer, WizWhy can calculate the expected % Growth.
-These predictions can be either Boolean (for instance, whether or not the % Growth is above 1%) or continuous (for example, the % Growth is between 5% – 7%).
+- WizWhy can now make predictions for new cases; for instance, given the data of new customers, WizWhy calculates the expected % Growth for each of customer.
+These predictions can be either Boolean (for instance, whether or not the % Growth is above 0%) or continuous (for example, the % Growth is 30).

-WizWhy starts analysing the data by revealing all the if-then rules that relate between the Dependent Variable and the other fields.
-An example of an if-then rule is:
+WizWhy starts analyzing the data by revealing all the if-then rules that relate between the Dependent Variable and the other fields.
+An example of an if-then rule is the following: